kiraWang233/Myresume/README.md

 # Skills

+Data Analysis and Programming:
+Proficient in SPSS, R, and
-Data Analysis and Programming: Proficient in SPSS for statistical modeling and data management; skilled in using R and MATLAB for advanced data processing.
-Experienced in applying structural equation modeling (SEM), conducting moderation and mediation analyses, performing meta-analyses, and implementing meta-analytic structural equation modeling (MASEM).
+MATLAB for statistical modeling, data management, and advanced processing.
+Experienced in structural equation modeling
+(SEM), moderation and mediation analyses, meta-analyses, and meta-analytic structural equation modeling (MASEM).

-Cognitive Neuroscience Techniques: Demonstrated expertise in designing research and curating data using EEG, ERP, and fNIRS methodologies; currently acquiring proficiency in fMRI techniques.
+Cognitive Neuroscience and

-Experimental Design: Extensive experience in developing and executing cross-sectional and longitudinal research, effectively integrating behavioral assessments with cognitive neuroscience approaches (e.g., fNIRS, EEG) to investigate cognitive and emotional development.
+Experimental Design: Skilled in designing and conducting crosssectional and longitudinal studies that integrate behavioral assessments with cognitive neuroscience methodologies, including EEG, ERP, and fNIRS;
+currently developing proficiency
+in fMRI.

 ## Published Articles